 But in Texas, simply purchasing a home jointly, even between spouses, doesn’t create a right of survivorship unless the deed specifically says it does.
 Since they were not married and the deed did not create a right of survivorship, her boyfriend’s share of the home passed to his legal heirs, not her.

 Who Inherits When a Single Person with Children Dies Without a Will?

-If you are single and have children, then all your property will pass to your descendants.
+If you are single, have children, and die without a Will, the Texas intestacy statutes requires that all your property will pass to your descendants.
 If your descendants are of the same degree of relationship, (meaning, for example, all are your children or all are your grandchildren), then they will each receive an equal share.

 However, if your descendants are of different degrees of relationship, (meaning some of your children survive while others predecease you, leaving children or grandchildren of their own), then the younger generation will inherit only the share the older generation would have received had he or she survived.